 Taking into account that current spectrum allocations for 3G/4G in Europe are symmetrical, the use of 40 MHz in the band 1452-1492 MHz for MMD could therefore bring considerable benefits to appropriately respond to users’ demand for mobile multimedia services and handle the exponentially growing asymmetric of mobile data traffic.

 The L-band offers the combination of significant capacity (40MHz) and adequate propagation properties in order to support value added services related to the delivery of downlink multimedia services.
-The success of such multimedia services relies on adequate technology and economies of scale in order to reduce the cost of the terminals and make the service available to the widest audience possible.
-This could be achieved through the development of a harmonised technology neutral band plan based on 5 MHz blocks, for downlink only operation that is compatible with the Maastricht Agreement which could accommodate both broadcasting and broadband downlink technologies and respond to consumers’ demand for convergent services.

 The adoption of a harmonised downlink spectrum band plan for the introduction of technologies supporting the delivery of multimedia services in 1452-1492MHz can: